 In today’s world of cyber crime and data breaches, the security of data should be a top priority for any company that handles secure customer information.
 Failing to dispose of your IT hardware securely can result in private data falling into the hands of cyber criminals, and under GDPR law, this can have catastrophic consequences for your business.

 Avoid Being Sunk by a Data Breach

 If your business suffers a data breach, you are required under GDPR law to inform your customers that you have allowed their data to fall into malicious hands.
-This will cause your business to suffer from negative publicity, likely causing the loss of a large portion of your customer base and deterring new customers from coming to you.
+As well as a range of other negative consequences that can happen in the wake of a data breach, your business can suffer from negative publicity, likely causing the loss of a large portion of your customer base and deterring new customers from coming to you.
 This could also result in customers taking legal action against you, which will result in more financial difficulty.